A me Aloha pumehana, I greet you with warm-hearted Aloha!

 I have made a sacred vow of reverence to the earth.
 Mother Earth has many names throughout the world and across time; Gaia being one of them.
 Here in Hawaii, I like to recognize Pelehonuamea, Pele of the Sacred Earth.
 Pele is the elemental force that has and continues to create the land we walk upon, the land that sustains us.
 It is in honor of Pele, and in honor of all of the ancestors that are present in this wahi (place), that I offer service.
 It is a deep honor and privilege to be a care-taker here upon sacred Hawaiian lands, in the piko (center) of the Great Pacific.

 In my experience, living here has been a portal into a transcendent reality into deeper knowledge of self and of the mysteries of the universe .
 In honor of the land and Hawaiian culture, it has been my practice for a number of years, to perform sacred ceremony every new moon at my personal ahu (altar).
 Much of this ritual observes Hawaiian protocol.
-As a non-native woman from Canadian country who has had the privilege of stewarding both my personal place in Koa’e/Kapoho for over thirty years, and the beautiful State rainforest of Keau’ohana for the past seven, I feel it is my kuleana (responsibility), to show gratitude and support to the land and its people.
+As a non-native woman from Canadian country who has had the privilege of stewarding both my personal place in Koa’e/Kapoho for over thirty years, and the beautiful State rainforest of Keau’ohana for the past ten, I feel it is my kuleana (responsibility), to show gratitude and support to the land and its people.

 I aspire toward a deepening sustainable existence, by growing a large variety of food on my farm, and by minimizing my reliance on external resources.
 My dedication to Keau’ohana, despite the heart-breaking effects of Rapid ‘Ohi’a Death (ROD), and the continual onslaught of invasive species, has been and is, my testimony to the earth.
 As an isolated archipelago, Hawai’i is a microcosm that sits at the forefront of the earth’s environmental collapse.
 The environmental issues that we face here very much represents our future, and the choice before us.
 It is clear there is only one choice concerning the environment, and that is to work together toward betterment.